thunderbird/webext-examples/readme.md

 # Sample Extensions

 This is a collection of WebExtensions to showcase how the available WebExtension APIs can be used in Thunderbird.
-Each example exists for manifest v2 and v3.
+Each example exists for Manifest V2 and V3.
+The MV3 compatible versions include comments to highlight the required changes.

 | Sample Extension                | Description |
 |:--------------------------------|:------------|